 - Endocrinology and diabetes care

-Analytics MD provides a comparison analysis of this facility to other U.S. hospitals and medical centers.
+Analytics MD provides a comparative analysis of this facility to other U.S. hospitals and medical centers.
 Currently, OSF Saint Joseph Medical Center maintains an overall “B-” score, ranking it in the 46th percentile.
 The ranking is calculated using publicly available data that includes staff responsiveness, emergency care, nurse/patient communication, cost per patient day, patient flow, overall patient satisfaction and reported complications.
-A median to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.
+A medium to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.